-NAMI Kansas Membership Form

-Full Name:

-Organization (if applicable)

-Street Address:

-City, State, Zip:

-Local affiliate or support group:

-Telephone Numbers:

-E-mail address:

-☐ This is a membership renewal

-ith the local group that is closest to them y stated preference.

-Individual Dues \$35 Annual Member ship

-No one will be denied membership for their inability to pay the full membership fee.
+NAMI Kansas Membership Form Full Name: Organization (if applicable) Street Address: City, State, Zip: Local affiliate or support group: Telephone Numbers: E-mail address: ☐ This is a membership renewal Members will be registered with the local group that is closest to them absent any stated preference.
+Individual Dues -- \$35 Annual Membership No one will be denied membership for their inability to pay the full membership fee.
 The minimum dues payment is \$3.

-Organizational Dues \$185 Annual Membership

-The individual listed above is the designated voting representative for the organization.
+Organizational Dues -- \$185 Annual Membership The individual listed above is the designated voting representative for the organization.
 Bulk quantities of NAMI Kansas publications will be sent to organizational members.

-Dues amount enclosed \$ \$

-Tax deductible donation enclosed

-TOTAL ENCLOSED \$
+Dues amount enclosed Tax deductible donation enclosed TOTAL ENCLOSED \$

-dues will be applied toward expanding NAMI efforts.
-Donations to NAMI Kansas are tax-

-deductible to the full extent of the law, as no goods or services have been exchanged.
+Donations in excess of membership dues will be applied toward expanding NAMI Kansas' educational and advocacy efforts.
+Donations to NAMI Kansas are taxdeductible to the full extent of the law, as no goods or services have been exchanged.